Webhook Signing Secrets

 - Endpoint secrets are scoped to one endpoint, not your whole API surface.

-- The dual-signature grace window means you can roll the new secret to your handler env without a verification-failure gap.
+- Because rotation is atomic, accept both secrets during the deploy (or lean on delivery retries) so you can roll the new secret to your handler env without a verification-failure gap.

 Rotate via either path: